 Dr. Caldwell B. Esselstyn Jr. is a surgeon, researcher and former clinician.
 This book presents the results of his 20-year nutritional study, which shows that a plant-based, oil-free diet can prevent the progression of coronary heart disease, and even reverse its effects.
 It includes a range of research findings and stories from real-life patients, as well as >150 recipes you can use to start taking control of your health and life.
-In this Prevent and Reverse Heart Disease summary, we’ll share the key insights about his health program.
+In this free version of Prevent and Reverse Heart Disease summary, we’ll share the key insights about his health program.
 The insights can be used by medical researchers, professionals and organizations, or anyone who’s interested in better health.
-Do get more details from our complete book summary bundle with text, infographic and audio formats.

 You can Prevent and Reverse Heart Disease